Jess and Louie’s Birth Story

 Fast forward two years to 2015 and a surprise pregnancy found me pregnant in Berlin.
 I never expected that I would give birth abroad, especially not in an apartment, but my initial trepidations about the lack of privacy and the neighbours hearing me were rapidly quashed once I started delving deeper into the overwhelmingly positive information – both statistical and anecdotal – surrounding home birth.

 I think it’s really important to note here that home births are not unsafe.
-A labouring woman is safest where she feels most comfortable (which includes a birthing centre or a hospital if that is her preference), and where she is going to be treated like a queen with as little time pressure and intervention as possible.
+A labouring person is safest where they feel most comfortable (which includes a birthing centre or a hospital if that is their preference), and where they will be treated like the highest form of care, with as little time pressure and intervention as possible.
 I was being assisted by two highly trained midwives, who would have me transferred to a hospital if at any moment they felt that my baby or I were in danger.
 The only two things my midwives were unable to do at my home – that would be available to me in a hospital – were administer an epidural or perform a c-section.
 They were equipped with a full medical kit, including an oxygen tank in case my baby was having trouble breathing, and pitocin which could be used to slow bleeding if I started to lose a lot of blood after birth and needed to be transferred to a hospital.
 My midwife had not needed to use either of these things in over ten years.

 By the end of my third trimester I was pretty well prepared for birth.
 I knew exactly what was going to happen to my body during labour, I knew that millions of other women had done it before me and that my body knew exactly what to do, that my baby would be working even harder than I was and that all I needed to do was surrender.
 But that doesn’t mean I was without moments of self doubt and uncertainty.
 I had never even had a tattoo before so I had no idea what my pain threshold was like.
 How long would my labour be, would I be able to handle the pain, when was I going to go into Labour??!
 Any time I started to doubt myself, I would flip to one of my favourite birth stories in Ina May Gaskin’s books and by the end of a story I would be back to feeling empowered and excited.